-The Swedish Red Cross offers information and legal advice support on asylum and family reunification cases through a free-of-charge number (020-415 000).
-If deemed a prioritised case, applicants can book an appointment to see a case worker or a lawyer.
-Swedish Red Cross lawyers, based in Stockholm, Malmö and Gothenburg, sometimes act as legal counsel, mostly in cases within Red Cross prioritised areas such as family reunification, need of protection due to risk of torture or gender persecution.
+The Swedish Red Cross offers information and legal advice support on asylum and family reunification cases through a free-of-charge number (+46 20 415 000), email, online form or during personal meetings.
+Swedish Red Cross lawyers, based in Stockholm, Malmö and Gothenburg, can act as legal counsel, mostly in cases within Red Cross prioritised areas such as family reunification and protection needs due to the risk of torture or other forms of ill-treatment.

 The Swedish Refugee Law Center provides advice and individual case support in asylum and family reunification cases.
 This includes legal advice through a free-of-charge number (0200-88 00 66), email (firstname.lastname@example.org) and via their website, acting as legal counsels in proceedings at the Migration Agency, the Migration Courts and in international processes.
-The Swedish Refugee Law Center also has a specific support for children with a dedicated free-of-charge number (0200-75 17 03) and email (email@example.com).
 Other NGOs offering advice and support to asylum-seekers include Amnesty International and Caritas Sweden.